-Ancient Bones And Teeth Found In A Philippines Cave May Rewrite Human History
+Ancient Bones And Teeth Found In A Philippine Cave May Rewrite Human History

 One question is: Were these creatures related to the Hobbits (no, not the movie characters).

 "Hobbit" is the widely used nickname for another tiny, primitive human species that lived on an Indonesian island from about 100,000 years ago until 50,000 years ago.
 More formally called Homo floresiensis, the Hobbits were discovered 15 years ago.
-They, too, had a surprising mix of primitive and human-like bones and teeth.
+They, too, had a surprising mix of primitive and humanlike bones and teeth.

 Paleoanthropologist Matt Tocheri at Lakehead University in Canada is an expert on the Hobbits.
-"Here we are not that much later and now we've got a similar thing popping up on an island in the Philippines," Tocheri says.
-"They're living out on these oceanic islands — and they're essentially there at the same time (as) our species is, you know, conquering the world."
+"Here we are not that much later, and now we've got a similar thing popping up on an island in the Philippines," Tocheri says.
+"They're living out on these oceanic islands — and they're essentially there at the same time [as] our species is, you know, conquering the world."

 With two puzzling species in Southeast Asia, scientists are also wondering what it tells us about the migration of human ancestors out of Africa.

-The standard view holds that the first species of humans to leave Africa was a large-bodied, fairly big-brained group called Homo erectus, almost 2 million years ago.
+The standard view holds that the first species of human to leave Africa was a large-bodied, fairly big-brained group called Homo erectus, almost 2 million years ago.
 Homo erectus spread through Asia and Europe.

 One possible explanation for the existence of Homo luzonensis is that a population of Homo erectus got to the Philippines long ago — maybe hundreds of thousands of years ago — and stayed put.
-As they evolved, some of their physical traits became more like modern humans — some of the teeth, for example.
-But other traits, like toes, did not evolve, or may even have regressed to a more primitive form.
+As they evolved, some of their physical traits became more like those of modern humans — some of the teeth, for example.
+But other traits, like toes, did not evolve or may even have regressed to a more primitive form.

 That's the view of Florent Détroit, a paleoanthropologist at the National Museum of Natural History in Paris and one of the discoverers of the new species.
 He says evolution plays some unusual tricks, especially on organisms that live in isolation.

-"This is yet another piece of evidence to show that the features (of the body) definitely do not evolve at the same speed," Détroit says, "especially in different species in different geographical places."
+"This is yet another piece of evidence to show that the features [of the body] definitely do not evolve at the same speed," Détroit says, "especially in different species in different geographical places."

-But Tocheri says there may be another explanation: a different migration out of Africa, not by Homo erectus, but by some other more ape-like species that settled in remote parts of Asia.
+But Tocheri says there may be another explanation: a different migration out of Africa, not by Homo erectus but by some other more apelike species that settled in remote parts of Asia.

 "That's where it gets exciting," Tocheri says.
-"Because, if it's true that the other species of early Homo also made it out (of Africa), it means that what we're finding in Asia is even more complex and more interesting than we ever dreamed of."
+"Because, if it's true that the other species of early Homo also made it out [of Africa], it means that what we're finding in Asia is even more complex and more interesting than we ever dreamed of."

 With two oddball species of early human turning up in the past two decades, paleontologists are wondering what the findings mean for the history of humanity.

-"The evolution of Homo is getting weirder and weirder," says Rick Potts, head of the human origins program at the Smithsonian Institution's National Museum of Natural History.
+"The evolution of Homo is getting weirder and weirder," says Rick Potts, head of the Human Origins Program at the Smithsonian Institution's National Museum of Natural History.
 "Species are fluid entities, which makes them highly malleable, subject to change," he says.

-These discoveries, Potts says, "are going to play havoc with any easy classification" of our ancestors, and with the notion that there was a fairly orderly progression from primitive to more "modern" traits.
+These discoveries, Potts says, "are going to play havoc with any easy classification" of our ancestors and with the notion that there was a fairly orderly progression from primitive to more "modern" traits.

 What is becoming clearer, anthropologists say, is that early humans came in a lot more shapes and sizes than scientists once thought.